Village News - Winter Edition

 This Village never fails to amaze us.
 We couldn't do what we do without you.

-Special thanks goes to our hosts Tom Gleisner and Glenn Robbins, and musical entertainment Katie Weston, to event sponsor Lucas Dental, to every person and business that donated items for the raffle and auction; AFL, Alba Thermal Springs & Spa, Ascombe Maze, Bendigo Bank Inner East, Bunnings, Carlton Brewhouse, Docklands Studios, Ena, Glenferrie Gourmet, Green Acres, Jan Jacklin, Leaf Store, Luna Park, Moon Lit Sanctuary, Network 10, Peninsula Hot Springs, Searoad Ferries, Tom Gleisner and Glenn Robbins and Working Dog.
-Thank you to Cones Ice Cream for providing dessert, and to Philip Robertson for capturing the magic!
+Special thanks goes to our hosts Tom Gleisner and Glenn Robbins, and musical entertainment Katie Weston, to event sponsor Lucas Dental, to every person and business that donated items for the raffle and auction; AFL, Alba Thermal Springs & Spa, Ascombe Maze, Bendigo Bank Inner East, Bunnings, Carlton Brewhouse, Docklands Studios, Ena, Glenferrie Gourmet, Green Acres, Jan Jacklin, Leaf Store, Luna Park, Moon Lit Sanctuary, Peninsula Hot Springs, Searoad Ferries, Tom Gleisner and Glenn Robbins and Working Dog.
+Thank you to the volunteers that helped keep the night running smoothly, thank you to Cones Ice Cream for providing delicious dessert, and to Philip Robertson Photography for capturing the magic!

 Got some fitness goals to kick this winter?

-Join the Learning for Life team at Run Melbourne this July and help raise funds to support L4Life families.
-Whether you're lacing up for the first time or chasing a personal best, we'd love to have you running alongside us.
+Join the Learning for Life team at Run Melbourne to walk or run alongside us this July, and help raise funds to support L4Life families.
+Whether you're lacing up for the first time or chasing a personal best, we'd love to have you there with us.

-And if you’re not a runner, you can still be part of it!
+And if you’re not participating, you can still show your support!
 You can donate directly to our fundraising page and cheer us on from the sidelines.